Bevilacqua/freebites_backend/README.md

 require a JWT token to be passed in the Authorization header of the request.

 The format should be: `Authorization: Bearer JWT_TOKEN_STRING`.
-You can retrieve a JWT token string by calling `POST /signin`.
+You can retrieve a JWT token string by calling `POST /signin` or `POST /signup`.

 If the JWT token is not present or expired (expiration of 365 days) you will receive a 401 error in the following format: